hyper-ui/core/API.md

 function init(this: HNode, props: object, store: Store, context: Store): void;
 ```

 This property is an optional function.
-It will be called before the first paint of the component to initialize the component (e.g. store some initial values or fetch some data for the component).
+It will be called before the first render of the component to initialize the component. (e.g. store some initial values or fetch some data for the component.)

 #### desc.render